CivicActions/ssp-toolkit/docs/ssp.md

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  assignment of identifiers for CivicActions admins within the AWS platform.

 ### Part d)

-#### CivicActions Responsibility

-CivicActions internal users' usernames may not be re-used for at least two years.

 #### Drupal specific control support

 Drupal users unique identifier (the numeric user id, or uid) is never reused.

-### Part e)

-#### LINCS specific control or LINCS Responsibility

-All user accounts are required to change their passwords every 90 days.
-The website will automatically block the accounts of users who fail to change their password within that time period, after which the account may only be unblocked by a website Administrator or Site Manager.